 Dr. Quayshawn Spencer from the University of Pennsylvania will show how US race theories of the past are wrong.
 Dr. Spencer will argue that race in the US has a radically pluralist form and will then explore the valuable implications of this view.
 Sponsored by the Department of Philosophy and the Justice and Ethics in the Law.

 New York, NY

-Meet law admissions dean's and learn about their programs at this "must attend" event for those headed to law school in the next two years.
-Transportation to the event will be reimbursed through the pre-law program.
-Register for the forum here.
-After RSVP'ing through LSAC, please RSVP through your Handshake account so the pre-law advisors can keep track of who is attending and help you manage your travel reimbursement.
+Meet law admissions deans and learn about their programs at this "must attend" event for those headed to law school in the next two years.
+Transportation to the event can be reimbursed through the Pre-Law Program.

 Thinking About Law School?
 With Attorney General Josh Shapiro